senahuel33-design/AI-Resume-Analyzer-on-AWS/README.md

 ![GitHub Actions Pipeline](<Screenshots/CICD Pipeline with GitHub Actions/github-actions-success.png>)
 ## Outcome

-At the end of this phase, the application was fully containerized and capable of running consistently inside a Docker environment.
+At the end of this phase, the application achieved full CI/CD automation.
+Any changes pushed to the `main` branch automatically trigger GitHub Actions to run unit tests, build the Docker container, push the image to AWS ECR, and deploy the updated tasks to the AWS ECS Fargate cluster with zero manual intervention.

 ### 🛠️ Troubleshooting & Lessons Learned